onox/orka/docs/logging.md

 The graphics driver has the ability to notify the application of various events that may occur.
-Each message has a source, message type, severity, implementation-defined ID, and a human-readable description:
+Each message has a source, message type, severity, implementation-defined ID, and a human-readable description.
+The ID and the message type are not used (except for the message type that indicates an error).

 To make sure the driver generates messages, use the `Debug` flag when initializing the windowing library: